 In addition, many kids golf sets will come with a putter.
 For a complete list as well as review and ratings of all kids golf sets currently on the market refer to this article: Best Kids Golf Clubs.

 As with other junior golf clubs, selecting a club that is too long for a junior golfer (in the false assumption that he or she will grow into it) is a mistake.
 A putter that is too long will result in the junior golfer having to compromise their stance and the "lie" of the club will be off - i.e. the toe of the putter will be off the ground, which makes center face and consistent contact difficult.

 A good putting stance is to stand with feet facing forward at hip-width, the golf ball slightly ahead of center.
 Hands and arms should hang down in a relaxed natural position and the putter should be gripped where they fall.
 It is okay to choke down a bit on the grip, but not more than a couple of inches.

 The chart below provides recommended guidelines for the length of kids putters based on age and height.

 Some putters (like the reasonably priced Ping Sigma) have an adjustable length that is great for juniors as they grow and also can be experimented with to find your junior's ideal length putter.
-We do not recommend belly or long putters for kids as this does not help them learn a more natural putting stroke.

 A note about grip weight and counterbalancing - a heavier grip will make the putter head feel lighter, as will a counter balance weight at the top of the shaft.
 Most kids putter grips will be on the light side due to their smaller size.
-For this reason, heavy putter heads should be avoided as they will feel even heavier due to a light grip and shaft.
+For this reason, overly heavy putter heads should be avoided as they will feel even heavier due to a light grip and shaft.

 Putters can be designed to have weight distributed differently across the face of the putter.
 This is designed to accommodate different putting styles such as an arc strokes, a straight putting strokes and anywhere in between.